-RESOLUTION 71 (Rev. dubai, 2018)
+RESOLUTION 71 (Rev. bucharest, 2022)

-Strategic plan for the Union for 2020-2023
+Strategic plan for the Union for 2024-2027

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 considering

-a) the provisions of the ITU Constitution and ITU Convention relating to strategic policies and plans;
+a) the articles and provisions of the ITU Constitution and ITU Convention relating to strategic policies and plans;

-b) Article 19 of the Convention, on the participation of Sector Members in the Union's activities;
+b) Resolution 25 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which provides, inter alia, for the strengthening of the functions of the regional offices so that they shall actively engage in the implementation of the strategic plan for the Union for the four-year period, in particular with respect to the four strategic goals, all sectoral and inter-Sectoral objectives and following up on the accomplishment of the strategic targets;

+c) Resolution 48 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which, inter alia, instructs the Secretary-General to prepare and implement, with the assistance of the Coordination Committee, and in collaboration with the regional offices, a four-year HRSP aligned with the ITU strategic and financial plans;

-c) Resolution 70 (Rev. Dubai, 2018) of this conference, which resolves to incorporate the gender perspective in the implementation of the strategic and financial plans for 2020-2023 as well as in the operational plans of the Sectors and the General Secretariat;
+d) Resolution 70 (Rev. Dubai, 2018) of this conference, which resolves to incorporate the gender perspective in the implementation of the strategic and financial plans for -2024-2027 as well as in the operational plans of the Sectors and the General Secretariat;

-d) Resolution 72 (Rev. Busan, 2014) of the Plenipotentiary Conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU,
+e) Resolution 72 (Rev. Busan, 2014) of the Plenipotentiary Conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU;

-welcoming
+f) Resolution 151 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which provides, inter alia, for the preparation of coordinated and consolidated operational plans reflecting the linkages with the strategic and financial plans of the Union as set out in Resolution 71 (Rev. Dubai, 2018);

+g) Resolution 200 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which resolves, inter alia, to endorse the high-level strategic goals and targets set out in the strategic plan of the Union and global broadband targets, inspiring and inviting all stakeholders and entities to work together to implement the Connect 2030 Agenda, contributing to the implementation of the 2030 Agenda for Sustainable Development,

+considering

-United Nations General Assembly (UNGA) Resolutions 71/243 of 21 December 2016, on the quadrennial comprehensive policy review of operational activities for development of the United Nations system, and 72/279 of 31 May 2018, on the repositioning of the United Nations development system in the context of the quadrennial comprehensive policy review of operational activities for development of the United Nations system,
+a) United Nations General Assembly (UNGA) Resolutions 75/233 of 21 December 2020, on the quadrennial comprehensive policy review of operational activities for development of the United Nations system, 72/279 of 31 May 2018, on the repositioning of the United Nations development system in the context of the quadrennial comprehensive policy review of operational activities for development of the United Nations system, and 74/297 of 11 August 2020 on progress in the implementation of Resolution 71/243;

+b) that, in the declaration adopted by the General Assembly on the commemoration of the seventy-fifth anniversary of the United Nations on 21 September 2020 (UNGA Resolution 75/1), Member States acknowledged the importance of technology as a major global issue and undertook to improve digital cooperation in order to maximize the benefits of digital technologies while reducing their risks;

+c) that the Common Agenda of the Secretary-General of the United Nations, which was developed in response to the UN75 Declaration, identifies the digital space as a priority and expresses the need to “protect the online space and strengthen its governance”,

 noting